chantastic/sites/chan.dev/src/content/lessons/storybook/a-complete-beginners-guide-to-storybook/09-create-engaging-component-playgrounds-with-args-and-controls.md

 [start on the previous story with the addons panel closed, zoomed in]

-When we define stories with CSF object syntax — that applies args to the component defined — we get something really cool for free.
+When we define stories with CSF object syntax, we get Controls for free!

-One of those is Controls.

-When involving Storybooks args system.

-- Open the Addons panel and Contrals tab
-- Start fiddling with the controls
+Adding our subject component to our component meta, we let Storybook infer our component interface and create UI controls in the Addons Panel.

+[open the addons panel].

+And defining our props as `args` on those stories connects everything up for interactivity.

 We didn't write any code to get this playground.
-We get it for free with Storybook's Args system and CSF Object syntax.
+We get it for free with Storybook's `args` system and CSF Object syntax.

+Let's make a Luke Skywalker sample of this component.

+[Fidle with the Contrals to create the story below]

-Once we have a new setup that we like, we can create a new story from that.
+Once we have a new component expression that we like, we can create a new story for it.

 ```js
 export const IAmYourFather = {